-The Petra can be entered through the Siq, which is a long and narrow gorge that suddenly opens to The Treasury, a structure prominently displayed at the square.
-The glowing sun provides a dazzling first sight of the Petra in all its glory.
-The Treasury (or El-Khazneh) features an intricately carved facade filled with Nabataean gods and characters from myths, such as the heads of the Medusa, the horse-like figures of Pollux and Castor, winged Victories and dancing Amazons.
-There are 800 such individual monuments and you will have the time of your life exploring the streets lined with temples, arched gateways, buildings, baths, tombs and funerary halls.
+The Treasury (or El-Khazneh) features the famous intricately carved facade filled with Nabataean gods and characters from myths, such as the Medusa heads, the horse-like figures of Pollux and Castor, winged Victories and dancing Amazons.
+There are 800 such individual monuments, and you will have the time of your life exploring the streets lined with temples, arched gateways, buildings, baths, tombs, and funerary halls.
 What's even more amazing is that more of these were carved from the sandstone.
 The grounds in front of the famous façade of El-Khazneh also served as an Indiana Jones filming location (Indiana Jones and the Last Crusade).

-At the City Center, one can find the remnants of the Nymphaeum (a public fountain dedicated to water nymphs), the Colonnaded Street which leads one through to the Temple of the Winged Lions.
-You will also find at the end of the Colonnaded Street a ceremonial entrance to the Qasr Al-Bint Temple, which is called the Arched Gate.
+At the center of the archeological complex, you can find the Nymphaeum remnants (a public fountain dedicated to water nymphs), the Colonnaded Street, which leads one through to the Temple of the Winged Lions.
+At the end of Colonnaded Street, you will also find a ceremonial entrance to the Qasr Al-Bint Temple called the Arched Gate.
 This gate is of Greco-Roman design.

-Another magnificent architectural site is the Qasr Al-Bint Temple, with its massive walls (23 meters high!).
-This is the most important temple at the Petra and is built in honor of Dushara (later to become Dionysus, the Greek God of wine).
+With its massive walls (23 meters high!), this is the most important temple at the Petra and is built in honor of Dushara (later to become Dionysus, the Greek God of wine).
 It has three rooms with a stone god block.

-For more on the culture of the Nabataeans, you can also look at the Al-Habees, which is a museum as well as the Habees High Place.
+For more on the Nabataeans culture, you can also look at the Al-Habees, which is a museum and the Habees High Place.
 Climbing up on further, you will find the High Place of Sacrifice, which is to be found on top of Attuf Ridge.
 There is still a host of monuments and buildings you can look into.